bencz/python-jit/notes/design.md

 Space for all local variables is initialized at the beginning of the function's scope.
 Temporary variables may only live during a statement's execution; when a statement is completed, they are either copied to a local/global variable or destroyed.
 This means that no registers should be reserved across statement boundaries, and no references should be held in registers either.

 This visitor enforces type annotations for function calls.
-If a caller attempts to pass an argument that doesn't match the target function's argument types, the caller's caller will get a NemesysCompilerError (since the error occurs during the caller's execution).
-If a function attempts to return a value that doesn't align with its type annotation, the caller will get a NemesysCompilerError as well.
+If a caller attempts to pass an argument that doesn't match the target function's argument types, the caller's caller will get a PyJitCompilerError (since the error occurs during the caller's execution).
+If a function attempts to return a value that doesn't align with its type annotation, the caller will get a PyJitCompilerError as well.

 ### Assembly phase